ningtian/ningtian.github.io/_posts/2016-12-28-ning-tian-launched.md

 ---
 layout: post
-title: "The struggle of my first paper."
+title: "The struggle of my first paper"
 ---

 Time flies.
 Now comes the end of 2016.
 It is the time to look back and to see what I did in the past year.